matterholt/result_project_tracking/README.md

 ## Roadmap

+0. User
+   ->

 1. Fea Models
    -> add models
    -> update models with values
+   -> do we need to know the Owner??

-2. Model Results
+2. Model stiffness Results
    -> add results associated with model
    -> select model to compare
    -> need to have Target | Base Model | CM models
+   -> Store the punch file
+   -> Process results and add to database

-3. Model Judgements
+3. Model Judgement
    -> If model NG,OK or can be improved

 ## Django Rest API